django/django-docker-box/README.md

 Run the django test suite across multiple databases.

-Inspired by [django-box](https://github.com/django/django-box) this project contains some compose definitions to quickly run the Django test suite across multiple Python and database versions, including Oracle.

 ## Quickstart

 Clone this repository somewhere.
 Also make sure you have docker and docker-compose installed.